Vicken-Ghoubiguian/time_calculous/README.md

 * [Foreign_function_interface_time_calculous](https://github.com/Vicken-Ghoubiguian/Foreign_function_interface_time_calculous) : (used programming languages and technologies : );
 * [time_calculous_GoWebApp](https://github.com/Vicken-Ghoubiguian/time_calculous_GoWebApp) : (used programming languages and technologies : ).

+Other projects using many others technologies and programming languages could be developed with this C library.
+So now it's your turn to take the plunge.

 <a name="conclusion"></a>
 ## Conclusion